harshv834/sr-fca/README.md

-# Code for  "An Improved Algorithm for Clustered Federated Learning"
+# Code for  "An Improved Federated Clustering Algorithm \\ with Model-based Clustering"